 (1) The Internal Reporting System Is the Key to Ensuring Compliance

-Sumitomo Chemical’s executives and employees (including contract employees) and their families, Group companies’ executives and employees, and anyone involved in the Company’s businesses (including trading partners) may use the Speak-Up Reporting System.
+The Speak-Up Reporting System may be used by Sumitomo Chemical’s executives and employees (including contract employees) and their families, Group companies’ executives and employees and their families, retirees from the Company or Group companies, and anyone involved in the Group’s businesses (including trading partners).

 Note: Regarding reporting within the European Union, we act in compliance with the various laws and regulations of the European Union or its individual member countries.